 - The Lover’s Errand.

 (The Manchester Evening News, 16 Mar 1877.
 The Manchester Courier, and Lancashire General Advertiser, 15 Mar 1877.)

-February – “BLACK AND WHITE EXHIBITION … [galleries of] Mr. W. E. Hamer … A fair proportion of ladies are numbered among the exhibitors.
+FEBRUARY – “BLACK AND WHITE EXHIBITION … [galleries of] Mr. W. E. Hamer … A fair proportion of ladies are numbered among the exhibitors.
 Miss Thompson’s graceful little sketches of gamboling faeries and submarine marvels … among the other ladies … Miss Dacre, Mrs. J. R. Pollitt, Miss Magnus, Miss Breakell, Miss Robinson, and Miss E. S. Wood.”
-(Source: The Manchester Weekly Times, 16 Feb 1878.)
+(The Manchester Weekly Times, 16 Feb 1878.)

 “Miss Annie L. Robinson has a large full-length portrait of Mrs. Eason Wilkinson … and although defective in some respects, gives promise of better work in the future.”
-(Source: The Manchester Courier, and Lancashire General Advertiser, 8 Mar 1878.)
+(The Manchester Courier, and Lancashire General Advertiser, 8 Mar 1878.)

 1878-1879 – Annie at the Académie Julian, Paris.

-October – “MANCHESTER SOCIETY OF FEMALE PAINTERS.
-A society under this designation has just been established in Manchester …” (Source: Manchester Weekly Times, 4 Oct 1879, p7.
+4 Oct 1879 – “MANCHESTER SOCIETY OF FEMALE PAINTERS.
+A society under this designation has just been established in Manchester …” (Manchester Weekly Times, 4 Oct 1879, p7.
 The society’s established name became the Manchester Society of Women Painters.)